Hypertension: Secondary Hypertension

 Causes of false positive ARR due to disproportionately higher aldosterone levels: potassium loading.

-Causes of false negative ARR due to disproportionately increased renin activity: diuretics, ACE inhibitors, angiotensin receptor blockers, calcium channel blockers (especially dihydropyridines), acute sodium depletion, pregnancy, oral contraceptives, renal artery stenosis, malignant hypertension.
+Causes of false negative ARR due to disproportionately increased renin activity: diuretics, ACE inhibitors, angiotensin receptor blockers, calcium channel blockers (especially dihydropyridines), acute sodium depletion, pregnancy, oral contraceptives, renal artery stenosis, malignant HTN.

-In patients suspected of having glucocorticoid-remediable aldosteronism (early hypertension, increased risk of hemorrhagic strokes), the diagnosis can be made by measuring plasma aldosterone after the patent takes dexamethasone 0.5 mg orally 4x a day for 3 days.
+Captopril challenge- A positive test occurs when captopril fails to suppress aldosterone levels < 15 ng/dL.
+In patients suspected of having glucocorticoid-remediable aldosteronism (early HTN, increased risk of hemorrhagic strokes), the diagnosis can be made by measuring plasma aldosterone after the patent takes dexamethasone 0.5 mg orally 4x a day for 3 days.
 Plasma aldosterone should be fully suppressed (less than 5 ng/dl).
 Alternatively, these patients can be identified through testing for the chimeric gene mutation (between the aldosterone synthase and 11-beta-hydroxylase genes).
 The measurement of urinary excretion of the hybrid steroids 18-hydroxycortisol and 18-oxocortisol can also be used, though are performed by few laboratories and require a 24-hour urine collection.

 Most patients with pheo/paraganglioma have serum and urine metanephrine levels that are at least 2-4 times above the upper limit of normal.
 Therefore, current guidelines recommend that patients with borderline elevations and a strong clinical suspicion should undergo the clonidine suppression test.
 In this test, clonidine 0.3 mg is given orally and plasma metanephrines are measured before and 3 hours after dosing.
-Normally, clonidine lowers catecholamine and metanephrine levels by greater than 50%, while this does not occur in patients with pheo/paraganglioma.
+Normally, clonidine lowers catecholamine and metanephrine levels by greater than 50% or total catecholamine level ≤500 pg/ml, while this does not occur in patients with pheo/paraganglioma.
 Diuretics need to be stopped 5-7 days before the test as they can induce false-positive results, as can tricyclic antidepressants.

 Imaging tests in secondary hypertension